 Switzerland is assisting with the environmentally sound disposal of around 4,500 tonnes of old, toxic pesticides stored in warehouses throughout Bulgaria.
 The disposal work to address this serious environmental problem is under way.
 Bulgaria also plans to set up collection points for hazardous household waste in five municipalities and collect waste in 17 neighbouring municipalities with mobile units.
 Construction of the collection points has begun.

 The abolition of checks on persons within the Schengen area requires enhanced police cooperation between the national SIRENE offices and SIS II (Schengen Information System) as regards information exchange.
 The Swiss-Bulgarian project has helped to raise the level of professionalism of Bulgaria's SIRENE office and has consolidated the Bulgarian-Swiss partnership.

 Close cooperation with Swiss authorities and civil society organisations makes it easier to identify and support victims of human trafficking in Bulgaria and Switzerland.
 In 2018, over 200 victims received assistance at the newly opened 34-bed transit centre of the NGO ANIMUS in Sofia.
 Two newly opened national reception centres in the capital offer comprehensive and long-term assistance to victims.
 Also, 150 victims identified abroad received return assistance and support for their reintegration in Bulgaria.
 Prevention campaigns have been launched to prevent human trafficking, and a new hotline for victims of human trafficking is available around the clock.

 Civil society fund

-A total of 36 NGOs obtained funding from a support fund set up to promote and strengthen civil society's participation in the economic and social development of the country.
-The supported projects focus on social and environmental activities.
-As a result of these projects, these NGOs have enhanced their capacities, gained public support for their causes and had an impact on a number of reforms.
+A total of 45 NGOs obtained financial support from a fund to promote and strengthen civil society participation in the economic and social development of the country.
+The projects supported are in relation to social and environmental matters.
+These activities have enabled the NGOs concerned to strengthen their capacities, mobilise a degree of public support for their concerns and influence various reforms.